ninarao/whispervtt/README.md

 # whispervtt
 Runs Whisper over a directory of media files.
 For each mp4 and mp3 file, it generates a text transcript and a WebVTT caption file with FADGI metadata, using an optional CSV for Title and Media Identifier.

+The CSV file should be set up with these headers: "File", "Title", "Media Identifier".
+Include the names of each reference file in the "File" column.
+(For best results, save the CSV as utf-8 encoded.)
+For example:
+File 	Title 	Media Identifier
+filename.mp4  media_title 	uniqueID

 Script is customized for Emory Libraries; FADGI metadata is generated from the script or matched from the CSV as follows:

 Element | Source